Criminal sentencing in the United States: Criminal sentencing of women in the US

 The United States generates 30 percent of all incarcerated women in the world, despite only comprising five percent of the global female population.
 Multiple studies have been conducted to analyze the differences in the crimes committed by men and women, as well as the sentencing of such offenders.

 Women have been found to on average receive lighter sentences and penalties than male defendants in the United States.
 However, the degree of preferential treatment varies by the type of offense committed.
 Women are less likely than male offenders to receive a prison sentence for property crimes and drug offenses.
 When female offenders do receive a prison sentence, research has found women receive shorter sentences than male offenders for the same offense.
 The level of preferential treatment shown to female offenders was lower when the offense went against perceived gender norms.
 Women who committed more "masculine crimes," such as violent offenses or crimes against children, were not treated preferentially during sentencing.

 Within the scope of capital punishment, women are far less likely to receive a death sentence and even less likely to actually face execution.
-Between 1973 to 2012, women comprised only 2.1% of death sentences imposed at trial and merely 0.9% of persons executed.
+Between 1973 and 2012, women comprised only 2.1% of death sentences imposed at trial and merely 0.9% of persons executed.
 Women who are sentenced to death at trial are more likely to receive executive clemency than their male counterparts, despite their crime having more aggravating factors that may increase sentencing outcomes.